Archive

 Planets and the Moon on a single night

-The naked-eye planets and the Moon at sunset and sunrise on a single night, starting with sunset on the right on July 21, 2022.
-The night ends on the left with sunrise on the 21st.
-Notice that all the naked-eye planets except Mercury are in the morning sky now.
+The naked-eye planets and the Moon at sunset and sunrise on a single night, starting with sunset on the right on November 2, 2022.
+The night ends on the left with sunrise on the 3rd.
 Click on the image to enlarge it.
-Created using my LookingUp program.
+Created using my LookingUp app and GIMP.

-This is Ephemeris for Wednesday, July 13th.
-Today the Sun will be up for 15 hours and 17 minutes, setting at 9:26, and it will rise tomorrow at 6:10.
-The Full Buck Moon, also a supermoon, will rise at 10:05 this evening.
+This is Bob Moler with Ephemeris for Wednesday, October 26th.
+Today the Sun will be up for 10 hours and 27 minutes, setting at 6:40, and it will rise tomorrow at 8:14.
+The Moon, 1 day past new, will set at 7:21 this evening.

 The astronomical event times given are for the Traverse City/Interlochen area of Michigan (EDT, UT – 4 hours).
 They may be different for your location.